Welcome! – thank you for visiting and, hopefully, for being curious about Sentientism: “Evidence, reason and compassion

 Sentientism is a philosophy or worldview – a way of thinking about what to believe and what we should care about.

 Sentientists use evidence and reason to work out what to believe in, so we reject supernatural beliefs.

 Sentientists also have compassion for all sentient beings – any being capable of suffering.
 That’s mostly human and non-human animals, but other types of being could conceivably be sentient too.

 There’s a global movement starting to grow up around Sentientism.
 Anyone interested is welcome to join our forums – Sentientist or not.

 The commitment to evidence and reason means that Sentientism, like secular humanism, rejects supernatural beliefs.
 Having compassion for all sentient beings means sentientists see causing harm or death to a sentient as morally negative.

 Beings that have sentience (or sentients), are those that can experience – both suffering and flourishing.
 Sentient beings today include humans and non-human animals – the clear priorities.
 However, sentient beings could potentially include artificial and alien intelligences should we create or encounter them.

 If Sentientism sounds interesting, come and join our friendly, global community here.
 Anyone interested is welcome, whether or not you count yourself as a sentientist.
 We have people from around 80 countries involved to date – a mix of academics, activists, writers, policy people and interested lay people like me.

-If you’d like to find out more you can read some magazine articles on Sentientism here , watch video here and listen to some the podcasts that have interviews about Sentientism here.
+If you’d like to find out more you can read our Sentientism FAQ and some magazine articles on Sentientism here , watch video here and listen to some the podcasts that have interviews about Sentientism here.
 Please let me know what you think – in comments below or on one of our community groups.

 Once you’ve learned about Sentientism, you might consider yourself a sentientist.
 If you do, visit our “I’m a Sentientist!” page and add yourself to our wall.
 No detail needed – you can just leave your first name or add some thoughts depending on what you’re comfortable with.